 The idea of an “idea” or a brand, or an experience actually moving people is inspiring to me.
 Being moved is what I most consistently seek as a human (consciously or subconsciously) after all.
 It’s why I pay more for something.
 Why I need something that may not be near necessary.
 It’s why I’m loyal to one thing over another.
 And I’ll admit, being moved is subjective.
 It’s ephemeral, emotional, not easy to expect but the effect…it’s exciting.

 As this is the time of year for agencies to announce their “best of brands” for 2019, we’d be silly not to participate.
 But I’d like to propose a more meaningful lens on such a selection process: a few brands that moved our culture in a better direction this year while personally moving me.
-I’ll add context around the work each brand has done this year and its relevance to the list, however, the more important conversation is not what they did, but why they did it, which follows.
+I’ll add context around the work each brand has done this year and its relevance to the list, however, the more important conversation is not what they did, but why they did it.

 - Absolut Vodka: lived up to its tagline of planet earth’s favorite vodka.
 Three pillars of responsibility and advocacy frame an impressive list of 2019 innovations and initiatives from carbon neutral production to a limited-edition bottle made entirely out of former Absolut bottles to continued leadership with the LGBTQ+ community.

 - Parsley Health: improving primary care with a root-cause, whole-body approach.
 Parsley is elevating the expectation and role of the doctor with health plans that encourage holistic medicine, personalized planning and data-heavy lifestyle tracking for a more proactive approach than we’ve become used to in mainstream primary medicine.